Links on Android Authority may earn us a commission. Learn more.

 - Samsung Galaxy Z Flip 3 (8GB/256GB): $1,049 / €1,049 / £999

 The Galaxy Z Flip 3 is Samsung’s smaller, more approachable, and more affordable folding phone.
 Where the Z Fold 3 is a normal-sized device that opens up to reveal a tablet-sized screen, the Z Flip 3 is a normal-sized phone that bends in half and reduces the footprint to something more pocketable.
-I wouldn’t call it a poor man’s foldable, because it is still expensive, but it absolutely could act as a gateway into the world of folding devices, thanks in no small part to its reduced price and the simpler clamshell form factor.
+We wouldn’t call it a poor man’s foldable, because a grand ain’t cheap, but it absolutely could act as a gateway into the world of folding devices, thanks in no small part to its reduced price and the simpler clamshell form factor.

 Related: The best Samsung phones

 The phone is available in two storage configurations and multiple colors.
 If you order the base model you can select between Cream, Phantom Black, Lavender, Gray, White, and Pink.
 These last three are exclusive to Samsung’s website.
 The 256GB model is available in Phantom Black, Gray, White, and Pink.
 Black is the only finish that’s matte — all the rest are glossy.
+There’s also the Bespoke Edition, which allows you to customize the look of the phone for $100 more.
 The box includes just a cable and a SIM tool; there’s no charger.